Dawn Down

 • Outside Affiliations

-Dow is also an associate professor of sociology at the University of Maryland, College Park, and a faculty associate in the Maryland Population Research Center.
+Dow is also an associate professor of sociology at the University of Maryland, College Park, and a faculty associate at the Maryland Population Research Center.
 She previously served as the Critical Race Initiative faculty director, which holds an annual symposium focused on a topic engaging systemic racism.

-Dow is a deputy editor for the Journal of Marriage and Family, she is an editor for its special issue on Transformative Family Scholarship: Theory, Practice, and Research at the Intersection of Families, Race, and Social Justice, and she is on the editorial board of Contexts.
+Dow was the deputy editor for the Journal of Marriage and Family; was the editor for its special issue “Transformative Family Scholarship: Theory, Practice, and Research at the Intersection of Families, Race, and Social Justice”; and served on the editorial board of Contexts.

 Dow earned a doctorate in sociology from the University of California, Berkeley, and a juris doctor from Columbia Law School.